The intricate pattern of the brain: skills and intuition

 A student driver can be distracted from the conscious interference of the thread by focusing on their most important task, observing traffic.
 But how does a virtuoso violinist do this?

 Here, I must speculate again (but by now you must be used to it).
-I think that virtuosi “distract” themselves, among other things, with the emotion they want to convey in their music.
+I think that virtuosos “distract” themselves, among other things, with the emotion they want to convey in their music, or the beauty of the notes that they are playing.
 This time I am not talking about the emotion that is linked to the memory objects that are used.
 What I mean is the emotion that the virtuoso wants to convey in the piece that they are playing.
 They want their audience to feel a certain way when listening to the music.
 The virtuoso tries to put these feelings into the composition.
 This is the emotion they focus on.
 The best way to do this is by making a prediction of what feeling the piece is going to convey.
 This prediction must, of course, be based on past experiences.
 So making the piece sound like the sobbing that humans do when they are sad, and the tone that they then speak at, lets the virtuoso tap into the emotions that are based on these sad past experiences.
 The virtuoso then also becomes a bit sad.
 The memory objects of these feelings that are based on sad social settings are stored in the social memory.
 So by focusing on this layer, the virtuoso can achieve the same thing as the student focusing on traffic.
 Higher layers can ask experience patterns to just allow the thread to pass over.
 If the pattern is sufficiently practiced, it can be triggered by the higher layers without any interference.
 The virtuoso feels “in the zone”.
 They just have to think of an outcome and the feelings that are associated with it, and their hands will play the piece.
 When they get this good, they must feel as if their hands can do their own thing sometimes.

 Here, the hobbyist will be stuck in limbo.
 The hazy pattern has led to the hobbyist never truly being able to enter the higher layers satisfactorily, since the result will be sloppy because of the hazy pattern connected to frustration.
 They might lose interest in playing the violin.
 So many mistakes have slipped in that it would take too long to correct them all.
 The hobbyist might continue playing a couple of times a week, but it will never be more than a hobby.